Dennis7456/JavaWebServer/README.md

 2. 401, "Method Not Allowed"
 3. 414, "URI Too Long"

+The logic used to parse client requests are obtained from RFCs [7230](https://datatracker.ietf.org/doc/html/rfc7230) and [7231](https://datatracker.ietf.org/doc/html/rfc7231) which define the Http protocol Request Line, Header section and the Message along with the corresponding Chariage Returns and Line Feeds.

+The image below illustrates the client request:

 ## 2.Server Responses
 The server responses include the index page which is the default page defined in the webroot folder.
 The server also supports a default 404 (file/resource not found) response page, a form for URL rewrite to support session management when the cookies are disabled on the browser.